 To detect and explain robot failures, we developed an architecture comprised of robot and object profiles, behavior trees, assumption checkers, and large language models.
 Through human-subject evaluations we have determined that Proactive explanation systems, which predicatively detect and explain failures, are perceived as more intelligent and trustworthy and are more understandable, timely, and preferred compared to Reactive explanation systems which detect and explain failures after they have already occurred.
 These explanations were generated from explanation templates, which are often grammatically incorrect.
 By using LLMs we can generate grammatically correct explanations and answer follow up questions.
 To our surprise grammatically incorrect Templated explanations were perceived as similarly or more intelligent and trustworthy, more understandable, and preferred compared to Generative explanations.
-We believe this is because the Generative explanations sometimes used technical terminology, which was not completely understood by novices, showing the need to adapt explanations to the user.
+We then conducted a follow up analysis which emphasized the importance of providing LLMs with sufficient context to generate effective explanations for the target user.

 Gregory LeMasurier, Christian Tagliamonte, Jacob Breen, Daniel Maccaline, and Holly A. Yanco.
 Templated vs. Generative: Explaining Robot Failures.
 In Proceedings of the 2024 IEEE International Conference on Robot and Human Interactive Communication (RO-MAN), Pasadena, CA, August 2024.
 [Videos of conditions]